[UPDATED JULY 2024]

 “Jumping on the bed won’t harm my dog”

 Fact.
 Growing joints are particularly vulnerable – and the behaviour you allow in puppyhood sets the model for adult life.
 We’d suggest training your pup to ‘wait’ and lifting them onto furniture if you want them to come up for a cuddle (which we know can be challenging.
-When your friends and family visit it be considered by some of these guests too!
+When your friends and family visit, you should set this rule with them, too!

 “Dogs shouldn’t be allowed to bounce and play on beds and trampolines”

 Fact.
 Many dogs love the bouncy feel of the bed or couch and will sometimes even use it as a ‘springboard’ if they’re having zoomies.
-We all know a pooch who loves to play on a trampoline given half a chance.
-However, bouncing on an uneven surface or – worse – from soft and springy to hard ground can increase the chance of injury.
+We all know a pup who loves to play on a trampoline given half a chance.
+However, bouncing on an uneven surface or – worse – from a soft and springy surface to the hard ground. can increase the chance of injury.

 "Jumping sports like agility are bad for dogs”